hmc-cs111-fall2016/project-ideas/free-3.md

 ### Interface (syntax)
 _How might the user interact with the language?_

-The language will provide a text input box that allows someone to type in the beats per measure and the tempo of the song.
-For example, the user could say that the song was in 4/4 time, at 96BPM per quarter note.
-Then, the user fill in another box describing the key signature of the peice.
-Then, a new Musescore file would be created, and prompt the user to decide how many voices/instruments were going to be involved in the piece.
+The language will provide a text input box that allows someone to type in the tempo in BPM, time signature, key, and clef.
+For example, the user could say that the song was in 96BPM per quarter note, in 4/4 time, in G Major, and in treble clef.
+Then, a new MuseScore file would be created, and prompt the user to decide how many voices/instruments were going to be involved in the piece.
 The user chooses one of the instruments, starts the metronome, and presses the keyboard keys representing the names of the notes he wants to notate, holding down the key presses for a long amount of time if the note was longer, and a short amount of time if the note was shorter.

 _What does programming look like?
 Why is this the right way to interact with the problem domain?_